 This is an example of what I mean by spot-on.
 Almost all long-married couples do not laugh at each other’s jokes.
 Why is this?

 My theory is that after many years, married couples think alike.
-A joke depends on a surprise twist, and at our age, our thinking holds no surprises for the other.
+A joke depends on a surprise twist, and at our age, our thinking holds no surprises for our spouse.
 We only laugh at grandchildren’s jokes.
 They always surprise us.